deeppavlov/dialog_flow_engine/README.md

 # Dialog Flow Engine

-The Dialog Flow Engine (DFE) is a dialogue systems development environment that supports both rapid prototyping and long-term team development workflow for dialogue systems.
-A simple structure allows easily building and visualizing a dialogue graph.
+The Dialog Flow Engine (DFE) allows you to write conversational services.
+The service is written by defining a special dialog graph that describes the behavior of the dialog service.
+The dialog graph contains the dialog script.
+DFE offers a specialized language (DSL) for quickly writing dialog graphs.
+You can use it in such services for writing skills for Amazon Alexa and etc, chat-bots for social networks, websites call-centers and etc.

 [![Documentation Status](https://df_engine.readthedocs.io/en/stable/?badge=stable)](https://readthedocs.org/projects/df_engine/badge/?version=stable)
 <!-- [![Coverage Status](https://coveralls.io/repos/github/deepmipt/dialog_flow_engine/badge.svg?branch=main)](https://coveralls.io/github/deepmipt/dialog_flow_engine?branch=main) -->